ericniebler/stl2/ext/omnibus/Pxxxx.md

 > }
 > ```

-> 1 The `invoke` function call expression shall be equality-preserving (19.1.1). [ Note: This requirement supersedes the annotation in the definition of `Callable`. —end note ]
+> 1 The `invoke` function call expression shall be equality-preserving (19.1.1). [ Note: This requirement supersedes the annotation in the definition of `Callable`. ---end note ]

-> 2 [ Note: A random number generator does not satisfy `RegularCallable`. —end note ]
+> 2 [ Note: A random number generator does not satisfy `RegularCallable`. ---end note ]

-> 3 [ Note: The distinction between `Callable` and `RegularCallable` is purely semantic. —end note ]
+> 3 [ Note: The distinction between `Callable` and `RegularCallable` is purely semantic. ---end note ]

 in section [concepts.lib.callables.predicate], replace references to `RegularFunction` with `RegularCallable`.
 In [function.objects], add to the synopsis of header `<experimental/ranges/functional>` the declaration: